apache/mynewt-site/docs/network/ble/nimble_setup.md

 The target is not yet complete though!
 We need to set some target variables for this project.
 Currently, the nimble stack has been ported to the Nordic nrf5x chipsets; specifically the nrf51 and nrf52.
 This application will use the nrf52 but we will also show the setup for the nrf51 in case your project uses that chip.

-Here is the command you will need to setup your target for the nrf52:
+Here is the command you will need to set up your target for the nrf52:

 ```no-highlight
 $ newt target set ble_tgt app=apps/ble_app          \